zaiisao/Documentation/en/Video/electron_video.md

 If you want to debug with Xcode or Visual Studio, run `npm run debug` to generate project files and SDK files for the debug environment.

 You have now integrated the Agora SDK for Electron into your project.
 Refer to  [Agora Electron Github Demo](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) to implement various real-time communication functions in your project.

+## Open-source SDK

+The [Agora SDK for Electron](https://www.npmjs.com/package/agora-electron-sdk) is open source in Github.
+You can download it and refer to the source code.
+Agora welcomes contributions from developers to improve the usability of the Electron SDK.